-Her passion for music is personal, too.
-She plays string bass in two mid-Missouri symphonies, the Columbia Civic Symphony Orchestra and the Folk String Orchestra.
+Her passion for music is personal.
+Dr. Sinquefield is a musician herself, playing string bass in two mid-Missouri orchestras, the Columbia Civic Orchestra and the Folk String Orchestra.

-She also is involved in several projects in cooperation with the University of Missouri-Columbia, starting back in 2005 with the Creating Original Music Project, or C.O.M.P., a statewide competition for young composers in grades K-12.
+She also has been a leader in creating opportunities for young composers, starting back in 2005 with the Creating Original Music Project (COMP), a statewide competition for students in grades K-12.

-The success of C.O.M.P. and Dr. Sinquefield’s passion for original composition subsequently led to two gifts totaling $3 million in the University of Missouri to create the Mizzou New Music Initiative, which is inteded to make Missouri an center for the composition and performance of new music.
+The success of COMP and Dr. Sinquefield’s passion for original music subsequently led to two gifts totaling $3 million in the University of Missouri to create the Mizzou New Music Initiative, an array of programs intended to make Missouri a center for the composition and performance of new music.

-The Sinquefield Charitable Foundation’s other musical philanthropies include an ongoing program that commissions musical works inspired by visual art; the Missouri Composers Orchestra Project, which supports the performance of new orchestral works; a series of commissioned compositions to celebrate the 100th anniversary of the Sheldon Concert Hall; and sponsorship of the first St. Louis season of the acclaimed new music ensemble Alarm Will Sound.
+The Sinquefield Charitable Foundation’s other musical philanthropies include an ongoing program that commissions musical works inspired by visual art; the Missouri Composers Orchestra Project, which supports the performance of new orchestral works; a series of commissioned compositions to celebrate the 100th anniversary of the Sheldon Concert Hall; and sponsorship of three St. Louis seasons of the acclaimed new music ensemble Alarm Will Sound.

 To date, the Foundation’s support for the composition, performance and recording of new music has resulted in the creation of more than 300 new works by composers of all ages, including 10 for full orchestra.

-Dr. Sinquefield is a director of the Neurofeedback and Applied Neuroscience Foundation, a non-profit organization dedicated to Neurofeedback.
-In addition, Dr. Sinquefield helped develop and fund the neurofeedback research for the treatment of autism at the University of Missouri.
-Neurofeedback is a technology in which individuals learn to change the manner their brains function in response to real time information based on their brains’ electrical activity.
+Dr. Sinquefield is a director of the Neurofeedback and Applied Neuroscience Foundation, a non-profit organization dedicated to neurofeedback, a technology in which individuals learn to change the manner their brains function in response to real time information based on their brains’ electrical activity.

 Dedication to the Boy Scouts of America

-- Board Member, Five Rivers, Mid-Missouri, Boy Scouts on America, 2007-present
+* Board member, Great Rivers Council, Mid-Missouri, Boy Scouts on America, 2007-present